ianprime0509/zig-gobject/README.md

 Several examples are located under `src/examples`.
-The `example.zig` program acts as a launcher for the examples, and can be run using `zig build example-run` (which will also trigger codegen, since the examples rely on the generated libraries).
+The `example.zig` program acts as a launcher for the examples, and can be run using `zig build run-example` (which will also trigger codegen, since the examples rely on the generated libraries).